 - 1. Set the preferred language and press on the arrow. - 2.
 Measured values: Determine the desired measured value for the installed input modules.
-Press the right-hand arrow.

-- 4. Digital outputs: You can assign a function to output modules in this tab.
+Press the right-hand arrow. - 3.
+Controller: You can assign inputs for up to four controllers in this tab.
+Select a sensor, a virtual input or a timer.
+Set the centre row of the control function (Tab.
+27 "Functions of the individual controllers" on page 24) and press the right-hand arrow.
+Controllers 1 to 4 must be assigned to the output modules 1 to 4 in a fixed fashion. - 4.
+Digital outputs: You can assign a function to output modules in this tab.
 Only the output modules which are still free are displayed.
 Press the right-hand arrow. - 5.
-Confirm the security query with "Yes" to save the configuration. - \checkmark The configuration assistant has been ended.
+Confirm the security query with "Yes" to save the configuration. - The configuration assistant has been ended.